Soroush-Shariaty/cpp-flex-logger/README.md

 - Configurable log formatting
 - Easy integration into any C++ project
 - Currently only support for gcc conpiler
+- Ability to cache messages for logging in a later stage
+- Minimum C++17 required
+- Gcc compatible only

 ## Installation